Smart Orbiter v3.0 summary

 made in collaboration with LDO Motors.
 The extrusion system concept and mechanical

-performances are similar to the Orbiter v2.0 but completely redesigned from ground
+performances are similar to the Orbiter v2.0 but completely redesigned from scratch.

-heater and Bontech CHT nozzle for highest possible weight VS flow ratio;
+ü Pure plated copper heat-block with 72W ceramic heater and Bontech CHT nozzle for highest possible weight-to-flow ratio;

 ü